 Pre-Reinsurance-Ceded Minimum Reserve – Description and rationale for methods and assumptions used in determining the pre-reinsurance-ceded minimum reserve that differ from methods and assumptions used in determining the minimum reserve (post-reinsurance-ceded), including support that such methods and assumptions are consistent with VM-20 Section 8.D.2.

-9. NGE – The following information, where applicable, regarding the NGE assumptions used by the company in performing a principle-based valuation:
+9. Non-Guaranteed Elements (NGE) – The following information, where applicable, regarding the NGE assumptions used by the company in performing a principle-based valuation under VM-20:

 Modeling – Description of the approach used to model NGEs, including a discussion of how future NGE amounts were adjusted in scenarios to reflect changes in experience and including how lag in timing of any change in NGE relative to date of recognition of change in experience was reflected in projected NGE amounts.